 What Can a Publishing Professional Do for You?

-For the Independent Author: While anyone can simply print a manuscript, publishing a book requires much more.
+For the Independent Author: While anyone can simply print a manuscript, publishing a book requires more expertise.
 Committed authors set goals and know what they want to accomplish when they publish a book.
-To be successful, they understand the need to invest in trade-quality work, execute solid marketing and branding plans, and target sales directly to their audience.
+To be successful, they understand the need to invest in trade-quality editorial work, execute solid marketing and branding plans, and target sales directly to their audience.

 What does a Consulting Editor Do?
 Authors often find they’re having trouble with the book’s overall structure or content.
 Others find they’ve gotten their manuscript as far as they can on their own and need an expert opinion.
 Still others have submitted a manuscript to their publisher only to read editing comments so daunting they want to abandon the entire project.
 Have a story to tell or knowledge to share but unsure of how to get your manuscript to the next level?
 Publishers today don’t buy many unfinished manuscripts or put the editing you’d hope into the work.
 Agents want a project with a strong concept and content.
 If you need help writing, editing or structuring your book, a consulting editor can assist you.
 If you’re stumped on the publishing process, contracts, royalties, or marketing, a publishing professional can help you.

 Editing and consultative services: